Cosmology

 Calendars

 Trid's day lasts 24 hours and a year—the time it takes to complete a single orbit around Ammonkis—is 360 days long.
-This timing makes for neat divisions among the seasonal calendars of Trid's cultures.
-However, any variation generally adheres to one of two models: Elven Reckoning (ER): The elven year is divided into nine 40-day months, marked by the processesion of the Circle, a zodiac representing the nine Ardic Gods.
-The transit of each behind Ammonkis consumes 40 days (the first and last two of which are holidays devoted to the departure of one Ardic God and the arrival of the next).
+This timing makes for neat seasonal divisions of Trid’s year.
+Most cultures rely on Elven Reckoning (ER), in which the year is divided into nine 40-day months, marked by the procession of the Circle, a zodiac representing the nine Ardic Gods.
+The transit of each constellation behind Ammonkis consumes 40 days (the first and last two of which are holidays devoted to the departure of one Ardic God and the arrival of the next).
 The nine months are grouped into three seasons: Growpeak (spring and early summer), Harvestide (late summer into fall), and Craftwhiles (winter into spring), and each month is identified as "early," "mid," or "late" in the season (e.g., In the northern hemisphere, Early Harvestide would be peak growing season, while Late Harvestide would be time for gathering).
 The Ardic Gods's procession defines a cycle of Chaotic, Lawful, and Neutral for each season, reflecting the elves' belief that permanent change occurs through a cycle of disorder, order, then harmony, before new disorder brings more change.
-Modern Reckoning (MR): Created for scholars to chronicle the Age of History, Modern Reckoning resets the calendar at Year One to mark the elves' departure from Trid and the beginning of the current era.
-Likely due to the prevailing attitudes toward the elves at the time of its invention, the modern calendar ignores the passage of Ardic constellations and is instead based on Lyolm's regular cycle, resulting in a twelve months of 30 days each, with four distinct seasons to better note when events occur.
-Continental cultures have uniformly adopted Modern Reckoning, though the Transit Festivals are still observed, having been co-opted by the Ethos Gods.
-Notable exceptions include the city states of the Sea Holds and Albion, where obeisance is still paid to the Ardic Gods and Elven Reckoning is the standard.
+Though humans have redefined the Ardic Gods, Continental cultures still observe the monthly Transit Festivals.

 Days of the Week